 In 2001, I retired from teaching and handed over the backpacking program to Scott Rinehart.
 I enjoy helping Scott whenever needed.
 In looking back, I know that backpacking was a very significant part of my life and I enjoy hearing from past Poway Backpackers, that they too are introducing their friends and families to that joy.

 1980 was a life changing summer for me.
 It was the summer where a teacher actually wanted to hang out with me (and other students) outside of school.
 It was the summer that blew my mind with the awe inspiring beauty of a mountain lake, stream, and mountain passes.
 It was the summer that opened my mind to what a body can endure and accomplish.
 It was the summer that introduced me to my true self.
-Thirty-six years later the mountains of the Ansel Adams Wilderness and Yosemite National Park still draw me in like a high powered magnet.
+Four decades later the mountains of the Ansel Adams Wilderness and Yosemite National Park still draw me in like a high powered magnet.
 Now I’m the teacher spending my summer with students as they discover the beauty and power of their true self and that of nature.
 When not in the backcountry you can find me playing soccer, rock climbing and motocross riding with my family, or my nose in the latest elementary “must read” to keep up with my students!

 THIS YEARS LEADERS: